 Instagram Algorithm February 2018

-The new Instagram algorithm did not change feeds back to Chronological order(Which is the only thing we wanted from Instagram) but instead made in much more difficult to see posts.
+The new Instagram algorithm did not change feeds back to Chronological order(Which is the only thing we wanted from Instagram) but instead made it much more difficult to see posts.

-The constant changes to the Instagram algorithm that we don’t ask for, used to be regularly announced on the Instagram blog but now they are just put in a hard to find folder somewhere in their help center.
+The constant changes to the Instagram algorithm that we don’t ask for used to be regularly announced on the Instagram blog but now they are just put in a hard-to-find folder somewhere in their help centre.
 But enough about that, let’s have a look at the changes and how to still stay relevant on Instagram.

-I will briefly go through the changes to the Algorithm and some way to still stay in your audiences feeds and get traffic on your Instagram page.
+I will briefly go through the changes to the Algorithm and some ways to still stay in your audience feeds and get traffic on your Instagram page.

 Algorithm and Post Exposure

 - When you post something, it can only be exposed to 10% of your audience.
 This is a supposed way of gauging the quality of the content and if it is liked by your target market and if the 10% engage with the post it will be shared with the rest of Instagram.